gravity-ui/page-constructor-website-template/README.md

 `DEV_MODE` - enables dev mode;

+`SITE_URL` - site url, it will be used for creating sitemap

 ## Content

 By default website template keeps it's content inside `content` folder in `.yaml` files, splitted by locales, e.g `content/en`, `content/fr`